EESTISOFT/ees_odoo_node/README.md

 ===========================================================
 This repository is an odoo module.

-It allows to run and edit node-js scripts - currently works only in windows.
+It allows to create, edit and run  node-js scripts without leaving the odoo interface - also allows to configure the scripts as system services - currently works only in windows.

 Prerequisite